Solar + batteries

 Learn more about solar inverters for hybrid systems in Renew magazine’s Inverter Buyers Guide.

 It makes sense to consider solar and battery storage in a new house design.
-A broad, sunny roof is a real asset, and a north-facing roofs generates the most electricity over the whole year.
-A west-facing roof will give less electricity overall, but its generation is particularly valuable as it occurs during the late afternoon and evening when electricity consumption is high and tariffs may be expensive.
-East-facing roofs can also be suitable as they generate during the typical morning consumption.
+A broad, sunny roof is a real asset, and a north-facing roof generates the most electricity over the whole year.
+A west-facing roof will give less electricity overall, but its generation is particularly valuable as it occurs during the afternoon and evening when electricity consumption is high and tariffs may be expensive.
+East-facing roofs can also be suitable as they generate during the typical morning consumption peak.

 Explore the New Build section of Sanctuary magazine for houses that are designed for future energy storage.

-Batteries are just starting to settle on standard sizes and shapes such as the wide, thin, wall-mounted battery and the fridge-sized unit.
+Batteries don’t really come in standard sizes and shapes, and come in a wide range of wall-mounted and floor-mounted designs, sizes and shapes.
 Some are modular and can be expanded later by adding more battery modules.
 ReNew magazine’s Energy Storage Buyers Guide covers the wide variety of capacities and designs available today.
+For an up-to-date list of energy storage systems currently available, see the Solar Quotes Storage Table.

 You’ll need to check the manufacturer’s installation guidelines as to where to position the batteries.
 Some batteries are weatherproof for outdoor installation, while others are not.
-Intense heat will shorten most battery’s lifespan.
+Intense heat will shorten most batteries’ lifespans.
 This means that unshaded west-facing walls are less than ideal, as are uninsulated, dark-coloured garages exposed to summer sun.
-Installing batteries in living spaces should be avoided, and is likely to be disallowed in future Australian Standards.
+Installing batteries in living spaces is disallowed under Australian Standards.

 Most solar-battery systems are set up with quite simple logic: charge the battery when there’s excess solar and discharge when there’s a shortfall.
 Grid imports and exports are minimised to the extent of the battery’s capabilities.
 When the battery is full, further excess solar will automatically be exported to the grid, earning you a feed-in tariff (e.g. 10 cents per kilowatt-hour).